-the Specification/Evaluation Committee which ensures that the specifications are correct and in line with scm legislation and approves them for tender advertisements.
-The Committee also evaluates bids once tenders have closed and forwards their recommendations to the Adjudication Bid Committee.
-The second committee is the Adjudication Bid Committee that makes the final decision on tenders except for tenders above R 10 million.
-The specifications and evaluation committee are combined as this assists with administrative efficiency.
+The Specification Committee which ensures that the specifications are correct and in line with scm legislation and approves them for tender advertisements.
+The Evaluation Committee evaluates bids once tenders have closed and forwards their recommendations to the Adjudication Bid Committee.
+The third committee is the Adjudication Bid Committee that makes the final decision on tenders except for tenders above R 10 million.

-The Unit consists of 5 staff members who handle bids, demand management, contract management as well as managing the database and issuing orders.
+The unit consists of 11 staff members, including 2 managers, who handle bids, expenditure, demand management, acquisition management and contract management.
 The Unit assists the Compliance and Governance Manager to monitor the performance of suppliers and bidders.
 The turnover rate of procurement is between 45 days if adjudication sits regularly.
 Contract management is with PMU at Technical Services.